HomeTop Headlines2 Student Deaths Leave Campus Shocked

 - Advertisement -

-Two students at Western Washington University in Bellingham, Washington, died in separate incidents within 24 hours on October 9 and 10, 2024, university officials confirmed.
+Two students at Western Washington University in Bellingham, Washington, were found dead in separate incidents within 24 hours, university officials confirmed.

 Law enforcement investigators reported “no initial indications of foul play” in either case.
 They stated there appears to be no connection between the two deaths or any ongoing danger to the campus community.

 The medical examiner identified both students as 18 years old.
 The first death was determined to be by suicide following the fall from the residence hall.
-At the same time, preliminary investigations suggest the second student likely died from a drug overdose, according to law enforcement officials.
+At the same time, preliminary investigations suggest the second student likely died from a drug overdose the night before, according to law enforcement officials.

 University officials described these as “heartbreaking events.”
 The school, which has an enrollment of approximately 14,747 students, is 21 miles south of the U.S.-Canada border.
 The administration has made counseling and wellness resources available through the WWU Counseling and Wellness Center and Employee Assistance Program for students and staff affected by the deaths.